VenkataraoEpparla/Atliq-Grand-Performance-Insights/README.md

 ## **[Atliq Grand Performance Insights](https://app.powerbi.com/view?r=eyJrIjoiNzU2MjE2ZGUtNWMzOC00ZjYzLWIyYWItYWNjOWNkNzhkNWVhIiwidCI6IjAzNWRkZWY2LTI0MzMtNDhiNi04NTI2LTcwY2E4MTgxZjc2ZCIsImMiOjN9)**

 ### Project Overview
-I’m excited to present my latest Power BI dashboard for the Atliq Grand Performance Insights project.
-This project allowed me to enhance my Power BI skills and gain deeper insights into the hospitality industry.
+Welcome to my Atliq Grand Performance Insights project!
+This dashboard was developed to tackle a significant challenge faced by AtliQ Grands, a prominent chain of five-star hotels in India.
+Despite having a long-standing presence in the hospitality industry, AtliQ Grands has been losing market share and revenue in the luxury and business hotel categories due to competitive pressures and ineffective management decisions.

+To address these issues and regain their competitive edge, the managing director decided to leverage “Business and Data Intelligence.”
+This project aims to support AtliQ Grands in making more informed decisions by providing detailed insights into their hotel performance.
 ### Key Features
 1. **Top Metrics:**
    - This section highlights the key performance indicators (Revenue, Occupancy %, Realisation %, ADR, Cancellation %, RevPAR, DSRN, Avg.
 Rating), giving an overview of the hotel's financial and operational performance.